River-Mochi/CS2-Templates/docs/PrefabQuickGuide.md

 EntityManager.SetComponentData(prefabEntity, dc);
 ```
 > This writes to the *Data on the prefab-entity.
 New placed buildings will use it;<br>
-> runtime/instance values need some refresh trigger depending on what you changed.
+> Existing buildings rely on runtime/instance values that need some refresh trigger depending on what you changed.

 ---
 ## Why workers example is “special”